MileHacker Logo

 • Vung Tau is usually safe for people traveling alone.

-• Stay aware of your surroundings, especially at night.
+• Be vigilant, especially at night.

 • Share your itinerary with someone.